 Whatever your answer is, you probably did not seriously study English.
 Perhaps it was a hobby, or something you did every once in a while.

 But now, things have changed.

 You're reading this ebook because you want to take your English to the next level.
-Perhaps you're learning to advance in your career or to travel more.
+You want to ADVANCE in your IT career.